mahtokamal/OS_foundational_concepts/windows_OS_booting.md

 wininit.exe then waits for system shutdown to undo everything it started.

+> [!IMPORTANT]
+> Processes in User Subsystem Session 0 are created using the highest permissions available to a User in Windows - SYSTEM
+> System has more permissions than an administrative account
+> represents the Windows Operating System
+> *Can be tricked into executing malicious commands via services

 4.2.2 User Subsystem Session 1
 Session 1 is for the first interactive user (note: each session gets its own copy of csrss.exe.)
 Session 1 and up are standard user sessions.
 This includes everyone from the default Administrator to custom accounts created.
 It is the entire desktop experience on Windows.